 On 15 May 2017, Aix-Marseille University and its partners, the National Centre for Scientific Research (CNRS), the National Institute for Health and Medical Research (INSERM), the Institute for Research and Development (IRD) and the French Atomic Energy Commission (CEA), officially launched CERCle, the ERC Club, which will be joined in 2018 by Ecole Centrale.
 Their ambition is to promote a shared site policy to support applications from teacher-researchers and researchers to the European Research Council (ERC) programme, a strong marker of scientific excellence.

-- Encourage (teacher-researchers to apply to the ERC and create a dynamic.
+- To encourage (teacher-researchers) to apply to the ERC and to create a dynamic.

-- Improve the visibility of the site's scientific excellence, enhancing its attractiveness.
+- To improve the visibility of the scientific excellence of the site, reinforcing its attractiveness.

-- To support the dynamics of the site in order to reinforce its position as a major European research centre.
+- Support the dynamics of the site to reinforce its position as a major European research centre.

 - Provide all (teacher-researchers) submitting an ERC project with a research unit in Aix-Marseille with individualized coaching.

-- Facilitate strategic thinking to strengthen the participation of teams in the ERC.
+- To lead a strategic reflection to reinforce the participation of the teams in the ERC.

-- Stimulate interaction between site teams to participate in these programs.
+- Stimulate interactions between the teams of the site to participate in these programs.

 Composition :The CERCle is composed of members attached to a research unit of the Aix-Marseille site and are :

-- Winners of a completed or ongoing European Research Council (ERC) contract.
+- Winners of a European Research Council (ERC) contract, completed or in progress.

 - Current or former members of an ERC panel.

-- 59 ERC laureates on the site since the launch of the European Research Council (ERC) in 2007, including 8 laureates having obtained two consecutive ERCs (64 projects).
+- 60 ERC laureates on the site since the launch of the European Research Council (ERC) in 2007, including 8 winners having obtained two consecutive ERCs (68 projects).

-- 6 ERC projects in which an establishment of the site is a partner.
+- 6 ERC projects in which a site institution is a partner.

 Céline DAMON (Direction de la Recherche et de la Valorisation, AMU)